hypnosapos/sonic-rl-remote/README.md

 ## Training experiments within Polyaxon

+Requirements:

-We should have a polyaxon installation on any kubernetes cluster.
+ - We should have a polyaxon installation on any kubernetes cluster (you have and example at our carpole project).
+ - Put sonic rom file on this project directory.

 Run experiments with polyaxon: